Dependent Care Flexible Spending Account

 - Any other dependent who is physically or mentally incapable of self-care, whom the participant claims as a dependent on his or her federal income tax return, and who normally spends at least eight hours in the participant's home each day.

-Once enrolled in the Dependent (Day) Care Flexible Spending Account, a participant generally may not change the amount he or she contributes to the account, unless the participant experiences a qualified status change.
-See Changing Coverage (Qualified Status Changes) section for more information about qualified status changes.
+Once enrolled in the Dependent Care Flexible Spending Account, a participant generally may not change the amount he or she contributes to the account, unless the participant experiences an IRS-qualified status change.

 Expenses